-Meghan Markle's mother due to meet Queen Elizabeth on eve of royal wedding extravaganza
+Britain's Prince Charles to walk Meghan Markle down the aisle at royal wedding

 The newly weds will then be driven around Windsor in a horse-drawn carriage.

-Markle’s African-American mother, Doria Ragland, was due to meet Queen Elizabeth, 92, for tea in Windsor on Friday.
-The yoga instructor charmed Harry’s father, Prince Charles, when they met on Wednesday.
+Markle’s African-American mother, Doria Ragland, was due to meet the 92-year-old monarch on Friday after the yoga instructor charmed her daughter’s future father-in-law when they met on Wednesday, a source close to the royal family said.

-But it is still unclear who will walk Markle down the aisle after her father, Thomas, pulled out of the wedding in a family drama that was played out under the glare of global media attention.
-Markle said she was sad he could not make it.

 After the schism of Brexit divided the United Kingdom and triggered a wave of doubt about its future place in the world, the glittering union of one of the most popular royals and an elegant U.S. divorcee may offer some distraction.